 Abstract

-Introduction: Patent ductus arteriosus (PDA) is a congenital heart disease (CHD), whereby the ductus arteriosus fails to close within 72 hours after birth.
-The aetiology of PDA is multifactorial.
-Well described neonatal associations include prematurity, low birth weight, hypoxic states, infectious states and other coexisting congenital heart defects.
-Maternal associations include diabetes, hypertension, antenatal care (ANC), advanced maternal age (AMA) and HIV positivity.
-However, such data is limited to two studies in sub-Saharan Africa
+Background.
+Patent ductus arteriosus (PDA) is a congenital heart disease (CHD) whereby the ductus arteriosus fails to close within 72 hours after birth.
+The aetiology of a PDA is multifactorial.
+Well-described neonatal associations include prematurity, low birthweight, hypoxic states, infectious states and other co-existing congenital heart defects.
+Maternal associations include diabetes, hypertension, lack of antenatal care (ANC), advanced maternal age (AMA) and HIV.
+However, such data are limited to two studies in sub-Saharan Africa.

-Conclusions: PDA is a multifactorial disease, and with incidence in this study remaining relatively low.
-Co-existing congenital heart disease appears to be the most associated variable with PDA.
-Other significant variables include lower birth weight, invasive ventilation, advanced maternal age, late onset sepsis (after day 3 of life) and maternal hypertension.
-It was also found that the presence of a PDA significantly prolonged the hospital stay.
-This study provides insight into PDA in the South Africa setting, it also highlights that that early PDA screening and treatment with paracetamol or ibuprofen may improve mortality and morbidity.
+Conclusions.
+PDA is a multifactorial disease with incidence in this study remaining relatively low.
+Co-existing CHD appears to be the most associated variable with PDA.
+Other significant variables include lower birthweight, invasive ventilation, advanced maternal age, late-onset sepsis (after day 3 of life) and maternal hypertension.
+It was also found that the presence of a PDA significantly prolonged hospital stay.
+The study provides insight into PDA in the South African setting; it also highlights that early PDA screening and appropriate intervention may improve mortality and morbidity.

 Article Details